BDC Hamburger Icon

 Domain name registration

 If you don’t already have a domain name for your company, your business ISP can set that up for you.
-While it doesn’t provide the tools to build your website, a business ISP does offer domain name registration and hosting services.
-Having an ISP that can search for available domain names and ultimately reserve and process the one you want can be a very valuable service if you’re a new business just getting started.
+Although it doesn’t provide the tools to build your website, a business ISP does offer domain name registration and hosting services.
+Having an ISP that can search for available domain names and ultimately reserve and process the one you want can be a very valuable service if you’re a new business that’s just getting started.
+[Read related: The 7 Biggest Challenges of Starting a Business (and How to Overcome Them)]

 If your business has a website, you’ll need domain registration services anyway to manage, transfer and reserve any domain name.
 And if you’re already using your business ISP to manage your business emails, it’s easy to add your company’s domain name selection and registration to your bundle.